Arc Length Calculator

 Example Calculation

-A mathematician needs to find the arc length, chord length, and sector area of a circular arc with a radius of 5 units and a central angle of 90 degrees.
+A designer needs to find the arc length, chord length, sector area, and sagitta for a circular arch with a radius of 5 units and a central angle of 90 degrees.

 Radius